 You can follow me on Bluesky, Researchgate, Academia or Instagram. (but please reach out via email, rather than through messaging on these platforms).

-This section is a collection of my writing and interviews about the conflict in the Democratic Republic of Congo (with particular attention to the recent escalation).
+This section is a collection of my writing and interviews about the conflict in the Democratic Republic of Congo - with particular attention to the recent escalation and the regional involvement.

 Stearns, Jason and Titeca, Kristof (2025) ‘Rwanda’s Attack on Congo Could Plunge Africa Into War’, Foreign Policy, 28 February 2025